 Choosing the right plant material for your garden

-Selecting the right plants is crucial for a successful landscape design.
+Picking plants that match your light, soil, and style isn’t just important—it’s the difference between a garden that thrives and one that just survives.
 Consider factors like mature size, growth habit, and maintenance needs.
 Choose a mix of trees, shrubs, perennials, and ground covers to create layers of interest.
 Incorporate plants with different textures, from fine to coarse, to add visual depth.
 Use the color wheel to create harmonious combinations or bold contrasts.

 Laying out a basic landscape plan

 Once you’ve assessed your space and chosen your plants, it’s time to create a landscape plan.
+Use a garden planning app like iScape to drag-and-drop plants and hardscape onto a photo of your yard, letting you preview sightlines and spacing before committing to purchases.
 Start by placing larger elements like trees and structures, then fill in with smaller plants and details.
 Consider the mature size of plants to avoid overcrowding.
 Use lines to create paths, define borders, and guide the eye through the space.
 Don’t forget to include practical features like seating areas and storage.

 Exploring the Different Types of Landscapes